-Today’s clients are constantly on the lookout for the little things that make their lives easier.
+Today’s clients look for the little things that make their lives easier.
 One of those things is paying for services online: 65% of legal clients prefer digital payments, such as credit cards.

-The good news for lawyers is that law firms who give clients what they want enjoy the benefits of convenience as well.
-85% of law firms that accept credit cards get paid within a week of issuing an invoice, and 57% get their payment the same day.
+The good news for lawyers is that law firms that give clients what they want also enjoy the benefits of convenience.
+In fact, 85% of law firms that accept credit cards get paid within a week of issuing an invoice, and 57% get their payment the same day.

-The rise of credit cards increases the need for PCI compliance for law firms
+The rise of credit cards increases the need for law firm PCI compliance

 Paper check payments saw a significant decline between 2003 and 2018, while debit and credit card payments grew by 6.8% per year from 2012 to 2015, then by 8.9% per year from 2015 to 2018.
 By late 2018, almost a third of US adults were exclusively using non-cash payments.

-When the pandemic hit in 2020, introducing lockdowns and the need for social distancing, the growth of digital and contactless payments accelerated.
+The growth of digital and contactless payments accelerated when the pandemic hit in 2020.
 Within a few weeks, almost 80% of people were using contactless payments.
 While some have returned to cash payments where possible, digital and contactless payments are here to stay.
-The global contactless payment market is projected to experience a CAGR (compound annual growth rate) of 21.65% by 2025.

 What is PCI compliance for law firms?

 The Payment Card Industry Data Security Standard, more often written as PCI DSS, is a global set of security standards for handling credit card data.
 This standard helps companies keep the transfer of personal client data during credit card payments and the ensuing storage of any client data as safe as possible from hackers.